ucdavis-bioinformatics-training/2022-December-Spatial-Transcriptomics/data_reduction/Expression_Matrix.md

 ```

 ## Input
 Space Ranger requires sample IDs, the path to fastq files, a brightfield images, the slide serial number, and the capture area.
 We'll be using a tab delimited file to this information, which would be recorded before sequencing.
-Create a file called design.tsv with the following contents:
+Create a file called design.tsv in your project directory with the following contents:

 ```bash
 V1_Mouse_Brain_Sagittal_Anterior_Section_1	V1_Mouse_Brain_Sagittal_Anterior_image.tif	V19L29-035	B1